bgelens/HybridRunbookWorkerDsc/README.md

 # HybridRunbookWorkerDsc

-This module contains resources to onboard / remove Hybrid Runbook Workers from an Automation Account and to reassign the Group membership if needed.
+This module contains resources to onboard or remove Hybrid Runbook Worker from an Automation Account and to reassign the Group membership if needed.

 For this resource to work, the node on which this resource is used must already have the Microsoft Monitoring Agent installed.
-The OMS Workspace should have the Automation solution enabled and coupled with an Automation Account.
+You should link an Automation Account to the OMS Workspace and add the Azure Automation Analytics solution.

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.